 VectorN Detection features work hand in hand with the DarkLayer Guard feature.
 Its purpose is to search and detect for patterns in the number of blocks that DarkLayer Guard records.

-If a domain is blocked multiple times in a very short period of time, VectorN Detection feature will recognize this behaviour as a pattern which means that there is an automatic request sent from the machine to the compromised domain that Thor blocked.
+If a domain is blocked multiple times in a very short period of time, VectorN Detection feature will recognize this behavior as a pattern which means that there is an automatic request sent from the machine to the compromised domain that Thor blocked.
 If a domain is blocked at a specific time in the course of x number of days, it will also be considered a pattern.

 11. VectorN Detection – Quick Settings

-From the Quick Settings you can disable VectorN Detection if you need.
+From the Quick Settings, you can disable VectorN Detection if you need.

 12. X-Ploit Resilience